 (Northern District of California).
-Represented the world’s largest maker of DNA sequencing systems, Applied Biosystems (AB), against one of its biggest competitors, Illumina, seeking a declaratory judgment that AB’s newest DNA sequencing system did not infringe patents held by Illumina and that the patents were invalid.
-The patents involved biotechnology, electronics and software elements.
-AB prevailed on a key summary judgment ruling of noninfringement on one of the four asserted claims.
-During trial, eliminated one other claim as invalid, and another as not infringed.
+Represented the world’s largest maker of DNA sequencing systems, Applied Biosystems (AB), against one of its biggest competitors, Illumina, seeking a declaratory judgment that AB’s newest DNA sequencing system did not infringe on patents held by Illumina and that the patents were invalid.
+The patents involved biotechnology, electronics, and software elements.
+AB prevailed on a key summary judgment ruling of non-infringement on one of the four asserted claims.
+During trial, Eric eliminated one other claim as invalid, and another as not infringed.
 After a three-week trial, the jury agreed that AB’s probes did not infringe the remaining claim.
 All rulings were affirmed on appeal.

 (Northern District of California).
 Part of a team that secured a victory on behalf of Sandoz Inc. in the first case to interpret the Affordable Care Act’s Biologics Price Competition and Innovation Act (BPCIA).
 The federal district court ruled in Sandoz’s favor on all issues before the court, adopting Sandoz’s interpretation of the BPCIA in all respects.
 The court also denied Amgen’s motions urging a contrary interpretation and seeking a preliminary injunction.

 (District of Delaware).
 Represented APP Pharmaceuticals in Hatch-Waxman litigation relating to bivalirudin drug product.
-Case settled on favorable terms.
+The Case settled on favorable terms.

 (Western District of Oklahoma).
 Represented CoMentis in patent infringement action involving Alzheimer’s drug development tools.
-Successfully obtained dismissal of all claims for lack of standing.
+Eric successfully obtained dismissal of all claims for lack of standing.